Extended Industry Standard Architecture: History

 Meanwhile, IBM began to worry that it was losing control of the industry it had created.
 In 1987, IBM released the PS/2 line of computers, most of which included the MCA bus.
 MCA included numerous enhancements over the 16-bit AT bus, including bus mastering, burst mode, software-configurable resources, and 32-bit capabilities.
 However, in an effort to reassert its dominant role, IBM patented the bus and placed stringent licensing and royalty policies on its use.
 A few manufacturers did produce licensed MCA machines (most notably, NCR), but overall the industry balked at IBM's restrictions.

 Steve Gibson proposed that clone makers adopt NuBus.
 After first stating that the AT bus was sufficient for customers, a group of companies led by Compaq (the Gang of Nine) developed a new bus instead.
 This new bus was named the Extended (or Enhanced) Industry Standard Architecture, or "EISA", while the older AT bus had already been renamed Industry Standard Architecture, or "ISA".
 This provided virtually all of the technical advantages of MCA, while remaining compatible with existing 8-bit and 16-bit cards, and (most enticing to system and card makers) minimal licensing cost.

 Compaq developed EISA and persuaded others in the Gang of Nine to support it by licensing the technology for free.
 Just before announcing EISA, Compaq declined a last-minute offer by IBM to receive exclusive cooperation on MCA in return for abandoning EISA.

 The EISA bus slot is a two-level staggered pin system, with the upper part of the slot corresponding to the standard ISA bus pin layout.
-The additional features of the EISA bus are implemented on the lower part of the slot connector, using thin traces inserted into the insulating gap of the upper / ISA card card edge connector.
+The additional features of the EISA bus are implemented on the lower part of the slot connector, using thin traces inserted into the insulating gap of the upper / ISA card edge connector.
 Additionally, the lower part of the bus has five keying notches, so an ISA card with unusually long traces cannot accidentally extend down into the lower part of the slot.

 One of the benefits to come out of the EISA standard was a final codification of the standard to which ISA slots and cards should be held (in particular, clock speed was fixed at an industry standard of 8.33 MHz).
 Thus, even systems that didn't use the EISA bus gained the advantage of having the ISA standardized, which contributed to its longevity.